Shūgorō Nakazato: Training

 He first started karate training in 1935 under Seiichi Iju (a former student of Shinpan Shiroma) at Minato ward, Sakai City, Osaka, staying with him until 1940.
 At the same time (i.e. 1936-1940), Nakazato trained in the kobudo weapons bo, sai, nunchaku, tonfa and nichokama, under Seiro Tonaki who was only a little older than himself and had at one time been a student of Sanda Chinen.

 In 1942, Nakazato joined the Japanese army, where he taught bayonet and military discipline to new recruits on the mainland.
 At the war's end, he returned to Okinawa to become a student of Chosin Chibana, whom he considered to be the "most eminent karate master of that time".
 In 1951 Nakazato helped Chibana open a dojo called Dai Ichi Dojo.
 After receiving his shihan license from Chibana in 1955, Nakazato opened his dojo at Aja, near Naha, calling it Nakazato Dojo.
 In the same year, Nakazato resumed bojutsu training, this time under Seiro Tonaki's teacher's son, Masami Chinen, with whom he stayed until 1958.

 Later life and death

 Nakazato taught many karate kata: Kihon Ippon, Kihon Nihon, Kihon Sanbon, Fukyu no Kata, Naihanchi Shodan, Naihanchi Nidan, Naihanchi Sandan, Pinan Shodan, Pinan Nidan, Pinan Sandan, Pinan Yondan, Pinan Godan, Passai Sho, Passai Dai, Kusanku Sho, Chinto, Kusanku Dai, and Gojushiho.
 Nakazato also created multiple weapons kata as well as the open hand form, Gorin Kata.
-Nakazato died August 24, 2016 at the age of 96 of aspiration pneumonia.
+Nakazato died August 24, 2016, at the age of 96 of aspiration pneumonia.

-North America Shorinkan Lineage

-This lineage chart only reflects the original 7 black belts from Shugoro Nakazato and their Kyoshis.